jongregory75/Password-Generator/README.md

 ## Motivation

-As a web developer, we'll likely come across the need to generate random passwords for users to login to an application.
+As a web developer, we'll come across the need to generate random passwords for users to login to an application.
 This code will generate a random password from user defined inputs.

 ## User Story